CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Type 2 or Add New Row
 Type 2 changes `add a new row in the dimension with the updated attribute values`.
 This requires generalizing the primary key of the dimension beyond the natural or durable key because there will potentially be multiple rows describing each member.
 When a new row is created for a dimension member, a new primary surrogate key is assigned and used as a foreign key in all fact tables from the moment of the update until a subsequent change creates a new dimension key and updated dimension row.
 A minimum of three additional columns should be added to the dimension row with type 2 changes: 1) row effective date or date/time stamp; 2) row expiration date or date/time stamp; and 3) current row indicator.

+### Type 3 or Add New Attribute
+Type 3 changes `add a new attribute in the dimension to preserve the old attribute value; the new value overwrites the main attribute as in a type 1 change`.
+This kind of type 3 change is sometimes called an alternate reality.
+A business user can group and filter fact data by either the current value or alternate reality.
+This slowly changing dimension technique is used relatively infrequently.